IBAX-io/documentation/docs/reference/api2.md

 ### getuid {#getuid}

-**GET**/ returns a unique value, signs it with the private key, and then uses The [login](#login) command sends it back to the server.
+**GET**/ returns a unique value, signs it with the private key, and then uses.

+The [login](#login) command sends it back to the server.

 Generate a temporary JWT token that needs to be passed to **Authorization** when calling **login**.